peterdonnelly1/pipeline/README.md

  *** To install the NVIDIA Container Runtime on your host machine (highly recommended) ***:

     If you use standard docker, CLASSI will only make use of CPUs; GPUs will be ignored.
-All CLASSI capabilities except cuda_tsne (which is expicitly designed to use a GPU) will work, albeit a lot slower.
+    All CLASSI capabilities except cuda_tsne (which is expicitly designed to use a GPU) will work, albeit much slower.
     For GPU support, the NVIDIA Container Runtime is required on the system running Docker.
 The "FROM nvidia/cuda ... directive below creates an image that supports GPUs, but you _also_ require the NVIDIA Container Runtime.
     Installation instructions (4 steps) follow (these are from https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 Note: there is no  NVIDIA Container Runtime for Windows.